ALameLlama/carapace/docs/guide/from.md

 # Hydrating DTOs

-The `from` method allows you to create DTO instances from arrays or JSON.
+The `from` method allows you to create DTO instances from arrays, JSON or objects.

 ## Basic Usage

-Use the static `from` method to hydrate the DTO from an array or JSON:
+Use the static `from` method to hydrate the DTO:

 ```php
 // From an array